Edward Leigh: Parliamentary career

-In September 2014, Leigh criticised the Government's decision to allow mitochondrial replacement therapy to prevent the birth of the children with incurable diseases such as muscular dystrophy.
+In September 2014, Leigh criticised the Government's decision to allow Mitochondrial replacement therapy to prevent the birth of the children with incurable diseases such as muscular dystrophy.
 These diseases affect up to 1 in 6,500 babies which Leigh stated could lead to people being "harvested for their parts" and a divide between what he referred to as "the modified and the unmodified".
 The Department for Health asserted no genetic modification is involved.

 In 2015, the French President François Hollande appointed him to the Légion d'honneur for his role as "a bridge between our parliaments, our governments and our societies", as stated by Ambassador Sylvie Bermann at his investiture.

 Sir Edward was again re-elected at the 2015 general election with an increased vote share of 52.7% and an increased majority of 15,449.

 In March 2016, he joined three other Conservative MPs in "talking out" a Bill introduced by Green Party MP Dr Caroline Lucas, which aimed to reverse moves to privatise the NHS.
 By filibustering for three and a half hours, Lucas was left with just 17 minutes to present her Bill, which was subsequently shelved without a vote.

 Leigh was again returned to Parliament at the snap 2017 general election with an increased vote share of 61.8% and an increased majority of 17,023.
 He was one of 21 MPs who, in March 2019, voted against LGBT-inclusive sex and relationship education in English schools.

 Re-elected at the 2019 general election, with an increased vote share of 66.4% and an increased majority of 22,967, in August 2020, Leigh suggested that the UK take back Calais to prevent migrants seeking asylum by crossing the English Channel from France.

 On 1 March 2022, Leigh praised Home Secretary Priti Patel's 'proportionate response' over admission of refugees into the UK from the Russian invasion of Ukraine.
 Speaking in the Commons, Sir Edward urged the Government "to listen to the voices of people from, for instance in Lincolnshire, where we feel we have done our bit in terms of migration from eastern Europe where we are under extreme pressure in terms of housing and jobs."
 Despite receiving criticism for these remarks by Labour councillors on Lincolnshire County Council, at the 2024 general election, Leigh was again re-elected, albeit with a decreased vote share of 35.6% and a decreased majority of 3,532.

-Succeeding Sir Peter Bottomley as Father of the House after the election, in July 2024, Leigh was appointed a Temporary Deputy Speaker acting as Chairman of Ways and Means until Deputy Speakers for the new parliament were elected.
+Succeeding Sir Peter Bottomley as Father of the House after the election, in July 2024, Leigh acted as Temporary Deputy Speaker during the re-election of Speaker Lindsay Hoyle.